wso2/docs-choreo-dev/en/docs/identity-providers/exchange-an-access-token-from-an-identity-provider.md

 # Exchange an Access Token from an Identity Provider (IdP)

-After you have [Register an External Identity Provider (IdP)]({{base_path}}/identity-providers/register-an-external-identity-provider) you can exchange access tokens from that IdP with Choreo access tokens and use those to invoke APIs.
+After you have [Register an External Identity Provider (IdP)]({{base_path}}/identity-providers/register-an-external-identity-provider) you can exchange access tokens from that IdP to Choreo access tokens and use those to invoke APIs.

 Follow this procedure to exchange an access token from an external IdP in your Choreo organization.